xNaaro/vulnerable_python/README.md

 ## Description

 This project aims to be educational about Python deseralization and common vulnerabilities.
-Will provide an different rest URL path for each of the security issues.
+Will provide different rest URL paths for each of the security issues.

+Try to gather contents from /root/flag exploiting the input forms.

 ## Usage
 ### From Docker